Coslate/NBA_Game_Winning_Forecasting/README.md

 ****
 Crawler
 ------
 ### An automatic scraping program that is to scrape the NBA games data through NBA.stats.
-The functions are listed as the below :
+### The functions are listed as the below:
     1. It will first randomly select a proxy IP from https://www.sslproxies.org as a proxy for the following scraping.
     2. Then, the boxscores data listed in https://stats.nba.com/teams/boxscores will be scraped into your local MySQL database.
     3. If there is a NBA game which your interested team plays today, then the program can also send you a notify mail.